-After the IEP is written and a placement is determined, the Special Education teacher shall coordinate with the student's special and general education teachers and related service providers to ensure the student is provided the special education and related services identified in the IEP.
-The Special Education teacher shall make the student's IEP accessible to each regular education teacher, special education teacher, related service provider, and any other service provider who is responsible for its implementation.
-Additionally, Special Education teacher shall inform each regular teacher, special education teacher, related service provider, and any other service provider who is responsible for the implementation of the student's IEP, of each of her or his specific
+After the IEP is written and a placement is determined, the special education teacher or ARD facilitator shall coordinate with the student's special and general education teachers and related service providers to ensure the student is provided the special education and related services identified in the IEP.
+99 The special education teacher or ARD facilitator shall make the student's IEP accessible to each regular education teacher, special education teacher, related service provider, and any other service provider who is responsible for its implementation.
+100 Additionally, special education teacher or ARD facilitator shall inform each regular teacher, special education teacher, related service provider, and any other service provider who is responsible for the implementation of the student's IEP, of each of her or his specific

-'''

-20 U.S.C. § 1401(20)
+&lt;sup>94 20 U.S.C. § 1401(20)

-'''